 A scream or sudden movement may trigger an attack.
 Never imitate bear sounds or make a high-pitched squeal.”

-Keep bear spray within reach
+Keep bear spray within accessible reach

-There are certain precautions and familiarization before using bear spray.
-Also known as bear pepper spray, you should keep it within easy reach at all times while hiking or camping in bear country.
-The best place is to wear it on your belt where you can access it immediately.
+When you’re either hiking or camping in bear country, your bear spray should be within easy reach at all times.
+The best place is to wear your bear spray on your belt where you can easily access it immediately.

 Always keep children close by when camping in bear country

 The first thing you should do upon arriving at your campsite (or even before) is to teach your children not to wander away from your campsite.
 Explain all of these bear safety tips at a level of their comprehension but not so to scare them.

 Instruct your children to eat only at the picnic table or inside your RV.
 Because children are notorious for dropping food, crumbs and food wrappers, you surely don’t want them leaving a trail to your campsite.